AwesomeDolphin/openFPGA-SpaceInvaders/README.md

 * The sound system does not read the audio sizes from the loader
 * The sound glitches out now and then
 * This core could probably support other rom sets with only small bits of work
+* The code is a mess... things landed where I was typing at the time.